 - Kent County Senior Millage Health Education Program – Workforce Training staff.

 - Arthritis Foundation Aquatics Program – Workforce Training staff.

 - Senior Computer Club – Applied Technology Center open computer lab staff.

 The Area Agency on Aging of Western Michigan will also identify another agency to assume responsibility for the monthly Grandparents Raising Grandchildren Educational Support Group.
-It is my hope that this will be United Methodist Community House since this is where this monthly program has been held for the last several years, and would be the least disruptive to the grandparents currently being served by this program.

 Additionally, the GRCC Gerontology Certificate program will continue with some changes.
 Beginning this fall, the program, housed within the GRCC Psychology Department, will change from a 32-credit certificate to an 18-credit certificate program designed to complement an associate degree or higher.